 General Research Focus: Persuasion & Resistance

 In this era of growing polarization, impenetrable media bubbles, and echo-chamber mentalities, my overriding interest is on the problems of engaging at-risk and counter-attitudinal audiences.
-(But I have a strong side-interest in humor studies all models, particularly political humor.)
+(But I have a strong side-interest in humor studies, particularly political humor.)

 Methodological Focus: Survey-Based Quantitative Studies